Dhanalakshmi I Love You

-Dhanalakshmi, I Love You is a 2002 Indian Telugu-language comedy film directed by Siva Nageswara Rao and starring Allari Naresh, Aditya Om, Naresh, and Ankitha.
+Dhanalakshmi I Love You is a 2002 Indian Telugu-language comedy film directed by Siva Nageswara Rao and starring Allari Naresh, Aditya Om, Naresh, and Ankitha.
 The film is a remake of the 2000 Hindi film Hera Pheri by Priyadarshan which itself was based on Siddique–Lal's 1989 Malayalam film Ramji Rao Speaking.

+Production

+Kota Srinivasa Rao was initially cast for Paresh Rawal's role in the original before Naresh was cast.

 Soundtrack

 The soundtrack was composed by Chakri.